-In emergency situations immediately dial 9-911 (On Campus), or 1-800-794-5733 (Staples Police Dept.)
+In emergencies, immediately dial 911 or 1-800-794-5733 (Staples Police Dept.)

-CLC contracts with the Staples Police Department to provide security services Monday-Friday throughout the day.
-In addition, Security and Emergency Management Coordinator Joy Larson provides on-site security on Wednesday from 1:00 pm to 5:00 p.m.
-Building hours for the Staples Main and West Campuses are from 7:00 AM to 9:00 PM Monday-Thursday, and 7:00 AM to 5:30 PM on Fridays.
-If an activity is scheduled on a Saturday the campus will be open during these activity times.
-All requests for immediate assistance relating to issues of security should be made by calling (218) 894-5114 (Staples Information Center) or by visiting the facility at 1830 Airport Road, Staples, MN 56479.
+CLC contracts with the Staples Police Department to provide security services daily.
+In addition, Security and Emergency Management Coordinator Troy Schreifels provides on-site security on Wednesdays from 1:00 p.m. to 5:00 p.m.
+Building hours for the Staples Main and West Campuses are from 7:00 AM to 9:00 PM Monday-Thursday and 7:00 AM to 5:30 PM on Fridays.
+If an activity is scheduled on a Saturday, the campus will be open during these activity times.
+All requests for immediate assistance relating to security issues should be made by calling (218) 894-5114 (Staples Information Center) or visiting the facility at 1830 Airport Road, Staples, MN 56479.
 The Staples Police Department will respond to all requests for service and assistance.
 These officers are licensed law enforcement officers and have full authority.
-In the event of any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire or medical assistance by calling: 9-911.
+In any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire, or medical assistance by calling 911.

-All criminal activity occurring on campus should be reported immediately to Central Lakes College Security Department located in Room C125 or by telephone at 218-828-6050.
+All criminal activity on campus should be reported immediately to the Central Lakes College Security Department in Room C125 or by telephone at 218-828-6050.
 If the victim chooses, an additional report can be filed with the appropriate law enforcement agency.
 Central Lakes College Security Department can assist the complainant in completing a report.
-Internal reports may be shared with other department on campus as necessary to complete an investigation and/or to ensure the safety of the campus community.
-The Security Department will assist Police Department (s) with reports of crime in confidence and may be required by law to release information based on the events or nature of the crime.
-Whenever possible, Central Lakes College will attempt to protect the identity of crime victims.
+Internal reports may be shared with other departments on campus as necessary to conduct an investigation and to ensure the campus community's safety.
+The Security Department will assist Police Department (s) with crime reports in confidence and may be required by law to release information based on the events or nature of the crime.
+Central Lakes College will attempt to protect the identity of crime victims whenever possible.

-In addition, crimes can be report to any of the Campus Security Authority listed previously in this report iCare Team Member/Counselor Suzanne Karsnia C164 8015 iCare Team Member/Counselor Allison Medeck C163 8148
+In addition, crimes can be reported to any of the Campus Security Authority listed previously in this report.